 A collection of interconnected components unclassified information system(s).
-For FISMA reporting purposes in FY 2018, these components are limited to endpoints, mobile assets, network devices, and input/output assets as defined under hardware assets.
+For FISMA reporting purposes, these components are limited to endpoints, mobile assets, network devices, and input/output assets as defined under hardware assets.

 Unprivileged Network Account

 An unprivileged network account is any account that is not a privileged network account, also known as a standard account.